Jean-Marc Vallée: Unfinished projects

 In 2018, Vallée was set to direct the HBO miniseries Gorilla and the Bird.

 Prior to his death, Vallée finished writing the script for what frequent collaborator Martin Pinsonnault said "could have been his biggest" film.
 The project was a drama about the love story between John Lennon and Yoko Ono, for Universal Pictures.
 Ono herself reached out to Vallée, wanting him to direct the film after seeing Café de Flore.
 He officially signed on in late 2018, and developed the script over the next two years while doing reams of research and adopting "a very serious writing schedule every day."

-The Apple TV+ series Lady in the Lake, which Vallée had also intended on directing, was dedicated to his memory.
-He is posthumously credited as one of the executive producers.

 Personal life and death

-Vallée was married to Chantal Cadieux, a screen writer, from 1990 until their divorce in 2006.
+Vallée was married to Chantal Cadieux, a screenwriter, from 1990 until their divorce in 2006.
 They had two sons, Alex and Émile.
 Vallée was made an Officer of the Order of Canada (OC) in 2017, and an officer in the National Order of Quebec (OQ) in 2020.
 His son with Cadieux, Émile, played the part of Young Zachary in his 2005 film, C.R.A.Z.Y.

-On December 25, 2021 Vallée died at the age of 58 from a cardiac arrhythmia secondary to severe atherosclerosis.
-He was found at his chalet in Berthier-sur-Mer, Quebec.
+On December 25, 2021, Vallée died at the age of 58 from a cardiac arrhythmia secondary to severe atherosclerosis.
+He was found at his chalet in Berthier-sur-Mer in Quebec.
 (Note: Vallée's family released a statement on December 31 stating he died on December 25.
 Earlier reports on his death had been split between December 25 and 26, with Vallée's publicist giving a December 26 date of death to CNN and The Washington Post.
 Additionally, the preliminary coroner report did not determine an exact cause of death, despite reports from his representatives suggesting it was a suspected heart attack.
 His cause of death being arrhythmia would be revealed on April 13, 2022.)

 Following his death, the Directors Guild of Canada renamed its DGC Discovery Award for emerging filmmakers to the Jean-Marc Vallée DGC Discovery Award in his memory, and filmmaker Marie-Julie Dallaire announced the production of Cut Print Thank You Bye, a documentary film about Vallée's life and career.
+The Apple TV+ series Lady in the Lake, which Vallée had intended on directing, was dedicated to his memory.
+He is posthumously credited as one of the executive producers.